What does "we have a deer problem" mean?

 Cleveland Metroparks is charged with conservation of natural resources as its fundamental mission.
 The impacts of large deer populations became evident in portions of the reservations by the late 1980's.
 The most noticeable impacts are to the plant life at ground and mid-understory levels (what the deer can reach while foraging) and to the other wildlife species that depend upon these disappearing resources.

 "Browse lines" develop in areas with too many deer.
-Spring plants, especially the typically abundant forest wildflowers, are especially hard hit as they are the first new growth after the long winter.
+Spring plants, the typically abundant forest wildflowers, are especially hard hit as they are the first new growth after the long winter.
 As these plants are repeatedly browsed, they are unable to reproduce and often die out because their nutrient-energy reserve is depleted without the ability to go through a normal seasonal growth cycle.
 Seedling trees are heavily browsed by deer, often to the point where forest regeneration stops.
-Plants that are not preferred by deer expand, including grass, some sedge, and many unwanted exotic (non-native) species.
+Plants that are not preferred by deer expand, including grasses, some sedges, and many unwanted exotic (non-native) species.

 Why doesn't nature "take its course" and reduce the deer population through natural means?

 The effects of a lack of natural predators to maintain population growth, urban expansion, local ordinances prohibiting hunting, absence of disease, the adaptive food habits of deer and backyard deer feeding stations, all combine to encourage very high populations of deer.
 High populations may be able to persist for a long time, absent a disease epidemic like chronic wasting disease.
 In short, letting nature "take its course" and allowing deer populations to increase without any control have significantly impacted plant and other animal species.

 How long has Cleveland Metroparks been studying the problem and what type of field research is done?